pyscf/pyscf.github.io/source/user/sgx.rst

 :attr:`SGXHF` attribute:

 * :attr:`direct_scf_sgx`: Whether to use direct SCF within the SGX module, meaning that the J and K matrices are evaluated from the difference in the density matrix from the previous iteration.
+* :attr:`rebuild_nsteps`: Rebuild the SGX JK matrix from scratch every :attr:`rebuild_nsteps` steps (default 5).
+Set to 0 to turn off rebuilding the JK matrix (Warning: This can cause creeping numerical error).

 References
 ==========